This is the multi-page printable view of this section. Click here to print.

 2.1.1.5 - Zscaler Internet Access DBL Configuration Guide

-Follow the steps below and then submit an onboarding request raise a request via the Samurai MDR application.
+Follow the steps below and then submit a ticket via the Samurai MDR portal.

 Access Requirements